-4. If you are upgrading from a previous release, please be sure to read the "\BitFlow SDK 6.5\Docs\changes.txt" file to see what is new and what has changed in this release.
+4. If you are upgrading from a previous release, please be sure to read the "\BitFlow SDK 6.30\Docs\changes.txt" file to see what is new and what has changed in this release.

-5. This SDK is compatible with 32-bit and 64-bit versions of Windows 7, Windows 8 and Windows 10.
+5. This SDK is compatible with 32-bit and 64-bit versions of of Windows XP, Server 2003, Server 2008, Vista (with one exception, see next section), Windows 7, Windows 8 and Windows 10.
+The Road Runner, and R3 family are only supported on 32-bit operating systems.
 The installer will automatically detect your operating system and install the correct 32-bit or 64-bit files.